DC Optimal Power Flow

 Power Analysis

-After obtaining the solution from the DC optimal power flow, we can calculate powers related to buses and branches using the power! function:
+After obtaining the solution from the DC optimal power flow, we can calculate the powers related to buses and branches using the power! function:

 power!(system, analysis)